finnstra/macsetup/README.md

 ## Steps

-1) `git clone` my macsetup repo.
+1) Fork 🍴
-1) run the `inventory.sh` script to pull all installed Homebrew (cask/brew) packages on your working machine.
-This will update two files in the configs folder:
+1) Run the `inventory.sh` script to create a list detected of packages and apps from Homebrew.
+Two files are populated in the `configs` folder:
-    *`configs/brew_packages`
-    *`configs/cask_packages`
+    * `configs/brew_packages`
+    * `configs/cask_packages`

-Note: New to Homebrew?
+    New to Homebrew?
 Look here [first](https://brew.sh/).
+1) Run install.sh 🏃‍

+## Folder Organization

+* `configs` - Software-related configurations.
+Settings are applied after Homebrew installs applications.
+* `macos` - System-related configurations.
+Settings are applied at the beginning of the script run.
+If one of your system configurations contain a software dependency, place it in the `configs` folder instead.

-### Additional Notes
+## Additional Notes

 * This script heavily relies on the use of [Homebrew](https://brew.sh/).

 * The script will now prompt you to ensure you've logged in to the Mac App Store with your Apple ID.
-This is done to support 2FA login, which does not play well with [`mas`](https://github.com/mas-cli/mas).
+This is done to support Apple's two-factor (2FA) login, which does not play well with [`mas`](https://github.com/mas-cli/mas).

-* If you intend to use Homebrew, don't install xcode-tools separately in your setup.
-Homebrew will do this for you via the `softwareupdate` tool built-in to Macs, and it might confuse the installer.
+* If you intend to use Homebrew, don't install xcode-tools separately in your setup, it may confuse Homebrew.

 * **The FileVault recovery key is INCLUDED with the logs**.
-Use discretion (hint : protect yourself) with your log location and ensure you grab the key.
-    * I would like to figure out a better/secure way of doing this, if you have an idea, submit a PR or reach out :)
+Use discretion (hint : protect yourself) with your log location and obtain the key (I would like to figure out a better/secure way of doing this, if you have an idea, submit a PR or reach out.)

+## Credits

+*   My ZSH theme is partially taken from Jared Allard's configs.
+You can look at his (far more robust) dotfiles configuration [here](https://github.com/jaredallard/dotfiles).